HANDBOOKS:

 THE HANDBOOK OF COMPOSITE TECHNIQUE:

-- Incisal Attrition This represents a new category of treatment, which might be called Class VII It addresses composite treatment for incisors as well as procedures for cuspids and molar cusp tip restorations, which were called Class VI in GV Black nomenclature).
-There is some applicability to conventional Class IV and also some cross-fertilization to Full Mouth Composite Rehabilitation see Handbook of Composite Prosthodontics:
+- Incisal Attrition A new category of treatment, which might be called Class VII.
+It addresses composite treatment for incisors.
+Also, cusp tip restorations, Class VI in GV Black nomenclature -for cuspid and molar cusp tips – are covered.

 Direct restorations always had this edge over laboratory procedures: they are less destructive and inherently less invasive because there is no tooth structure sacrificed for taper and path of insertion.